iWriteGigs

 Question #34

-B reinforcers are delivered after a fluctuating period of time.
+B reinforcers are delivered after a changing number of responses.

 D the specific reinforcer changes from trial to trial.